ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Line Overview Sub-Application
 -----------------------------

-The Lines Overview sub-application is invoked by:
+The Lines Overview sub-application is invoked:

 * by pressing [PF8] at the Configuration Menu or
 * by pressing [PF15] at the Sub-Application Menu or